Ample filters of invertible sheaves: The Theorem of the Base

-\begin{lemma} Let $A$ be a noetherian domain with field of fractions $K$, let $X$ be an integral scheme with a projective, surjective morphism $\pi\colon X \to \Spec A$, and let $d$ be the dimension of the generic fiber of $\pi$.
-There exists non-zero $g \in A$, a scheme $X'$, and a projective, surjective morphism $f \colon X' \to X \times_A A_g$ such that the composite morphism $\pi'\colon X' \to \Spec A_g$ is flat, projective, and surjective, and each fiber of $\pi'$ is geometrically integral, with generic fiber dimension $d$.
-Further, if $K$ is perfect, then one can assume that the morphism $\pi'$ is smooth. \end{lemma} \begin{proof} Let $X_0 = X \times_A K$ be the generic fiber of $\pi$.
+\end{lemma} \begin{proof} { Let $X_0 = X \times_A K$ be the generic fiber of $\pi$.
 Using alteration of singularities \cite{deJong-Alterations}, we may find a regular integral $K$-scheme $\tilde{X}_0$ with projective, surjective morphism $\tilde{X}_0 \to X_0$.
-Since an alteration is a generically finite morphism, $\dim \tilde{X}_0 = d$.
+Since an alteration is a generically finite morphism, $\dim \tilde{X}_0 = d$. }

-By \cite[Lemma~I.4.11]{J-Bertini}, there exists a finite extension field $K' \supset K$ such that every irreducible component of $(\tilde{X}_0 \times_K K')_{\red{}}$ is geometrically integral.
+{ By \cite[Lemma~I.4.11]{J-Bertini}, there exists a finite extension field $K' \supset K$ such that every irreducible component of $(\tilde{X}_0 \times_K K')_{\red{}}$ is geometrically integral.
 Since $\tilde{X}_0 \times_K K' \to \tilde{X}_0$ is surjective and finite, we may choose an irreducible component $X_0'$ of $(\tilde{X}_0 \times_K K')_{\red{}}$ such that the composite morphism $f_0\colon X_0' \to X_0$ is surjective and projective.
-Since $K' \supset K$ is a finite extension, $\dim X_0' = d$.
+Since $K' \supset K$ is a finite extension, $\dim X_0' = d$. }

-Let $\pi_0' \colon X_0' \to \Spec K$ be the composite morphism.
+{ Let $\pi_0' \colon X_0' \to \Spec K$ be the composite morphism.
 Then $\pi_0'$ is certainly flat and projective.
 Further, if $K$ is perfect, then $\tilde{X}_0 \times_K K'$ is smooth over $\Spec K'$ and hence is a regular (and necessarily reduced) scheme \cite[Proposition~VII.6.3]{AltKle}.
 Since two irreducible components of $\tilde{X}_0 \times_K K'$ cannot intersect \cite[Remark~III.7.9.1]{Ha1}, $X_0'$ is a connected component (and hence a regular open subscheme) of $\tilde{X}_0 \times_K K'$.
-Since $X_0'$ is algebraic over $K$, the morphism $\pi_0'$ is smooth.
+Since $X_0'$ is algebraic over $K$, the morphism $\pi_0'$ is smooth. }

-So now $\pi_0'$ and $f_0$ have all the desired properties of $\pi'$ and $f$.
+{ So now $\pi_0'$ and $f_0$ have all the desired properties of $\pi'$ and $f$.
 Since $\pi_0'$ and $f_0$ are of finite type, we can find $g_1 \in A$ and an algebraic $A_{g_1}$-scheme $X_1'$ with finite type morphisms